 Remove Sensitive Information From Phone Bills

-While the Call Records Program may be on halt, there’s still a lot of information that can be accessed by looking at your phone bill.
+While the Call Records Program may be on a halt, there’s still a lot of information that can be accessed by looking at your phone bill.
 The Consumer Federation of California recommends contacting your telecommunications provider.
 Ask them to remove call details from your bills, including duration, numbers that dialed in and the number you dialed from.

 Check Your VoIP Settings and Turn off Recordings

-Many VoIP providers, including Zoom and Skype, permit recording of video conference calls.
+Many VoIP providers, including Zoom and Skype, permit the recording of video conference calls.
 In some industries like customer service, this capability is extremely valuable.
 It allows for analysis if things go wrong, evidence of decisions, or may even be part of staff training.
 But there’s a downside: thanks to FISA, if digital recordings of the call exist, law enforcement can make a request.

 Check with your VoIP provider on how to turn off call recording, and ask when calling others they do the same.
 If using VoIP to call a service, ask if the call will be recorded.
 In some industries and locations, the organization may ask for consent before proceeding with the call.
 According to the American Physical Therapy Association for example, some states require consent before VoIP may be used in healthcare.